 A few tips to help you stay protected:

-- Please ensure that your backups are working and you have a rotating set of drives.
+- Please ensure that your backups are working and that you have a rotating set of drives.

-- Be aware of any emails that ask you to reply quickly or act fast.
+- Be aware of any emails that ask you to reply quickly or act quickly.

 - If the email is from someone you do not know, do not open it.